scimma/kafka-plugins/README.md

 - `ExternalScramAuthnCallbackHandler.postgres.user` - The name of the PostgreSQL username to use.
 Defaults to 'scimma_user'.
 - `ExternalScramAuthnCallbackHandler.postgres.password` - The name of the PostgreSQL password to use.
 This setting has no default, and must always be specified.
 - `ExternalScramAuthnCallbackHandler.postgres.ssl` - Whether to use SSL transport security when communicating with the database.
 Currently defaults to false.
 - `ExternalScramAuthnCallbackHandler.syncPeriod` - The length of time to wait between full synchronizations with the database, in seconds.
 Defaults to 300 (seconds).

+To configure use of the authorization portion of the plugin, add:

+	authorizer.class.name=scimma.ExternalAuthorizer

+The settings for the authorizer are analogous to the autheticator:

+- `ExternalAuthorizer.postgres.host` - The PostgreSQL server.
+Defaults to 'localhost'.
+- `ExternalAuthorizer.postgres.database` - The name of the PostgreSQL database to which to connect.
+Defaults to 'scimma'
+- `ExternalAuthorizer.postgres.user` - The name of the PostgreSQL username to use.
+Defaults to 'scimma_user'.
+- `ExternalAuthorizer.postgres.password` - The name of the PostgreSQL password to use.
+This setting has no default, and must always be specified.
+- `ExternalAuthorizer.postgres.ssl` - Whether to use SSL transport security when communicating with the database.
+Currently defaults to false.
+- `ExternalAuthorizer.syncPeriod` - The length of time to wait between full synchronizations with the database, in seconds.
+Defaults to 300 (seconds).

 ## Logging configuration

-The logging level used by this plugin is controlled by the `log4j.logger.ExternalScramAuthnCallbackHandler.logger` setting in `log4j.properties`.
+Logging verbosity can be controlled by setting the following properties in `log4j.properties`:

+- `log4j.logger.scimma.ExternalScramAuthnCallbackHandler.logger`  - Logging for authentication
+- `log4j.logger.scimma.ExternalAuthorizer.logger`  - Logging for authorization; at least INFO level is recommended
+- `log4j.logger.scimma.ExternalDataSource.logger`  - Logging for lower level database connection details